xebia/xebia-angular-training-exercises/04-list-of-items/README.md

 Open `exerciseApp/src/app/item-list/item-list.component.ts` to see for which data you need to render a component list.

-Open `exerciseApp/src/app/item-list/item-list.component.html` and finish the *ngFor expression and bindings.
+Open `exerciseApp/src/app/item-list/item-list.component.html` and finish the \*ngFor expression and bindings.

 Check the browser output for the correct rendering of the list.

+## Bonus if you have time left

+1. Add an input field and a button so that we can add more grocery items to the list.
+   You have to add `FormsModule` to the `imports` of `AppModule` to use the `ngModel` directive.
+2. Show a validation message when when the input value is empty unless you haven't typed anything yet (dirty/pristine).